Spirit Lake/Toutle-Cowlitz River CollaborativeSpirit Lake/Toutle-Cowlitz River Collaborative

-In early 2021, The Gifford Pinchot National Forest and the Cowlitz-Wahkiakum Council of Governments (CWCOG) entered into an agreement with the Ruckelshaus Center to facilitate bringing local, state, federal, and tribal government entities together to develop an entity or collaborative to address long-term management in the Spirit Lake, Toutle/Cowlitz system.
-The driving force for this effort arose out of local and federal agency desire to efficiently address ongoing issues resulting from the 1980 eruption of Mt.
+In 2021, The Gifford Pinchot National Forest entered into an agreement with the CWCOG to create a collaborative around flood issues surrounding Mt.
+Saint Helens.
+The driving force for this effort arose out of local and federal agency’s desires to address ongoing issues resulting from the 1980 eruption of Mt.
 Saint Helens.

 • WA Dept. of Ecology